Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 As depicted by the outcome of the model, due to stringent regulations on organic production, a significant portion of organic milk supply is diverted for the production of non-organic milk, thereby decreasing overall income.
 Considering the restriction of organic production to 15% of the total production, our analysis suggests that total income would increase by $81.00 per 1% increase in this percent up to a cap of 40.25%.
 For example, allowing 20% of production to be organic would result in a revised income of $46372.5, which is a $405 increase from the previous optimal income.
 The maximum income that can be achieved by adjusting this constraint is $48012.50, corresponding to 40.25% of total production being organic as opposed to 15%.

-We understand that marketing restrictions prevent such an adjustment from being made at this point; however, it may be possible to take actions to loosed these restrictions, such as utilising marketing campaigns to promote organic products and collaborating with decision makers behind this regulation.
+We understand that marketing restrictions prevent such an adjustment from being made at this point; however, it may be possible to take actions to loosen these restrictions, such as utilising marketing campaigns to promote organic products and collaborating with decision makers behind this regulation.

 ## Communication 4
 We were pleased to hear of your increased revenue and devised a new model to optimise your operations based on your new six suppliers and the changed requirements of your operation.